 Born in West Bengal, India, about 100 miles from Mount Everest, Ahoy is fourth-generation Chinese.
 Nepalese is his mother tongue and he speaks four East Indian dialects.
-The oldest of ten children, he is a great-grandson of a

-Ruth Thaler-Carter is a frequent contributor to Facilities Manager.
-She is based in Rochester, New York and can be reached at ruth@writerruth.com. renowned greenhouse builder who migrated from southern China, via Hong Kong and Singapore, to India during the rule of the British Raj; grandson of a municipal engineer and contractor of record for the first American coeducational high school for the Seventh Day Adventists in Darjeeling, India; and son of a civil engineer.
+The oldest of ten children, he is a great-grandson of a renowned greenhouse builder who migrated from southern China, via Hong Kong and Singapore, to India during the rule of the British Raj; grandson of a municipal engineer and contractor of record for the first American coeducational high school for the Seventh Day Adventists in Darjeeling, India; and son of a civil engineer.